SSWConsulting/SSW.Rules.Content/rules/avoid-deleting-records-by-flagging-them-as-isdeleted/rule.md

 ```

 :::greybox
-Note: Make sure the entites that require soft delete has implemented the IsSoftDeleteEntity interface for them to be captured into this interceptor.
+Note: Make sure the entites that require soft delete has implemented the ISoftDeleteEntity interface for them to be captured into this interceptor.
 :::

 ### 4. Registering the Interceptor